prashanth-ds-ml/prashanth-ds-ml.github.io/_posts/2025-09-12-MongoDB-blog-23.md

 ---

-title: MongoDB Aggregation Expressions: Using $lookup and $out
+title: MongoDB Aggregation Expressions Using $lookup and $out

 ---

 # Understanding MongoDB Aggregation Stages: $lookup and $out